Robust Physics-based Deep MRI Reconstruction Via Diffusion Purification: Experimental Results

-Table~\ref{tab: knee overall dataset} provides a comprehensive view of the relative performance of our robustification method, as well as AT and E2E-RS, assessed through PSNR and SSIM metrics using the knee dataset.
-We evaluate these methods across multiple scenarios, including benign aliased images (columns 2 and 3), images subjected to additive random Gaussian noise with variance of $0.01$ (columns 4 and 5), and images with additive worst-case perturbations generated using PGD and AUTO methods with $\epsilon = 0.002$ (columns 6 to 9).
+Figure~\ref{fig: box plot knee} presents box plots for a comprehensive view of the performance of our robustification method (with the sampler in Algorithm~\ref{alg: PC with DC} which we term by RODIO and with the DDIM accelerated sampler which is labeled as RODIO-DDIM), as well as that of Vanilla MoDL, AT, E2E-RS, LORAKI, Score-MRI, and DDS assessed through PSNR (top) and SSIM (bottom) metrics using the knee dataset.
+We evaluate these methods across multiple scenarios, including benign aliased images (top and bottom first plots), images subjected to additive random Gaussian noise with variance of $0.01$ (top and bottom second plots), and images with additive worst-case perturbations generated using PGD and AUTO methods with $\epsilon = 0.02$ (top and bottom last two plots).

-While both AT and RS show improvements when compared to vanilla MoDL, we observe that our robustification approach excels in achieving the highest level of robust accuracy.
-Additionally, the results in the second and third columns highlight the effectiveness of our approach in enhancing MoDL reconstruction performance, even in the absence of any perturbations.
+While AT, RS, DDS, and score-MRI show improvements when compared to vanilla MoDL, we observe that, on average, our robustification approach reports the highest values of PSNR and SSIM.
+For the example of the rightmost plot, our method achieves an average PSNR that is approximately 3 dB more than score-MRI and nearly 9 dB more than Vanilla MoDL.
+Additionally, the PSNR and SSIM results in the first plots (top and bottom) indicate an improvement of our proposed approach (RODIO and RODIO-DDIM), even in the absence of any perturbations.

-In Table~\ref{tab: brain overall}, we replicate the experiment conducted in Table~\ref{tab: knee overall dataset}, this time utilizing the brain dataset.
-Notably, MoDL underwent fine-tuning using perturbed purified examples sourced from the training set of the brain data.

-When comparing the results of our proposed method with other robustification approaches, we find that similar observations remain consistent.
-An important point to highlight is that the pre-trained DM employed in our purification stage for this experiment was originally trained exclusively on knee data, without any exposure to brain data.
-This underscores the robust generalization capabilities of the diffusion purification process within our approach, extending its effectiveness to previously unseen MRI datasets.

-It's worth mentioning that similar diffusion model generalization capabilities were also observed in the study conducted by Chung et al. \cite{chung2022score}.
-However, further thorough investigation is required to precisely determine the limitations of these generalization capabilities, and this remains a promising direction for future research.

-In Figure~\ref{fig: overall eval}, we present the PSNR performance of AT, E2E-RS, and our method, evaluated using the noise sources outlined in Section~V.B.
-In Figure~\ref{fig: overall eval}(a), we illustrate performance across different acceleration factors.
-During training, a k-space undersampling or acceleration factor of 4x was employed.
-However, during testing, we assess performance with various acceleration factors ranging from 2x to 8x.
-It is evident that when the acceleration factor matches the training phase (4x), all methods exhibit their highest PSNR results compared to when different acceleration factors are used.
-Nevertheless, when compared to the other methods, our approach consistently achieves the highest PSNR values when tested with acceleration factors other than 4x.
-For instance, at 2x acceleration, all methods report PSNR values of 21 dB or lower, while our approach achieves nearly 30 dB, highlighting its superior performance in such scenarios.